syncfusion-content/xamarin-docs/Xamarin/AutoComplete/how-to.md

 ---
-layout : post
+layout: post
-title : Interaction in Xamarin AutoComplete Control | Syncfusion description : Learn how to perform an operation while changing its selection from dropdown list in Xamarin AutoComplete. platform : xamarin control : AutoComplete documentation : ug
+title: Interaction in Xamarin AutoComplete Control | Syncfusion
+description: Learn how to perform an operation while changing its selection from dropdown list in Xamarin AutoComplete.
+platform: xamarin
+control: AutoComplete
+documentation: ug
 ---

-# How to perform an operation when selecting an item from drop-down list?
+# How to do an operation when selecting an item from drop-down list?

 ## How to perform an operation when selecting an item from drop-down list?